Call Will Hampton, Communications Director, at 512-218-5409 or 512-218-5400 to find out if your event or business qualifies.

 How Many Item May I Check Out?Generally, new single members may check out five items during the first month of membership and 15 items thereafter.
 New family card members may check out 15 items during the first month of membership and 45 items thereafter.

-For How Long May I Check Out My Items?Most library material may be checked out for three weeks, including DVDs and CDs.
-Bluebonnet books and New Books may be checked out for two weeks.For additional questions, please see our circulation policies or call 512.218.7000.
+For How Long May I Check Out My Items?Most library material may be checked out for three weeks, music CDs and audiobook CDs.
+Bluebonnet books, New Books, and DVDs may be checked out for two weeks.For additional questions, please see our circulation policies or call 512.218.7000.

 - A valid drivers license or a valid state-issued identification with current address.